Owen Price (footballer)

 Owen Price (born 20 October 1986) is an English former professional footballer who played as a midfielder.
-He is currently an assistant manager with Erith & Belvedere.
+He is an assistant manager with Erith & Belvedere.

 Club career

 Price played in the system of Charlton Athletic, prior to being signed by Tottenham Hotspur in 1999; having impressed in a youth cup final, aged fourteen, at Arsenal's Highbury, scoring after 4.2 seconds which was named as a Guinness World Record.
 A year after signing, Tottenham and Charlton went to a tribunal after disagreements arose in regards to compensation for Price.
 In 2006, despite having years remaining on his Tottenham contract, Price went to Sweden after penning a deal with GIF Sundsvall of the Superettan.
 A move to Finland's TPS arrived in 2007, with the midfielder making pro appearances in the Veikkausliiga.

 Later in 2007, Price moved back to Sweden with Ljungskile SK; where he reunited with David Wilson, who was his manager at GIF Sundsvall.
 Price returned to England in 2008, signing with Northwich Victoria.
 He featured in Conference fixtures against Rushden & Diamonds and Altrincham in December.
 He was with Farnborough between 2009 and 2011, which preceded a two-year stint with Lewes before he returned to Farnborough for the 2013–14 Conference South.
 Price then spent time with Carshalton Athletic, Cray Wanderers and, on loan, Erith Town.
 Price joined Greenwich Borough in July 2016; lasting three months.

 Price signed for Hythe Town from Chatham Town in January 2017.
 He played for Phoenix Sports later that year.
 As he came off a spell as player-coach with Erith & Belvedere, Price agreed terms for the same role with Southern Counties East Football League Division One's Lewisham Borough in 2018.
 That move came via a stay with Rochester United.
 He went into coaching in June 2019.
 Despite becoming assistant manager with Lordswood, Price was named as a substitute for their FA Cup qualifying defeat to Steyning Town on 10 August; he didn't come on, but was sent off following a melee between the two benches.